cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 ## Directory Client Inquire

-The inquiry client is used to inquire (find) services in the Directory.
+This command is used to inquire (find) services in the Directory.
 Note that if services are not found (or the authentication token does not match), an empty list is returned, but there is no "error".

 E.g.: